tiprankstipranks

 Damage to our reputation could adversely affect our business, financial condition or result of operations.

-Our positive reputation for quality and service with our stakeholders, including our tenants, managers, development partners, lenders and stockholders, could be damaged.
-Such damage to our reputation could result if, for example, we experience a sustained period of distress, either as a result of general market conditions or otherwise, where our properties underperform, our tenants or managers default or in other instances that result in misalignment with those parties.
-Damage to our reputation could result in a decrease in the market price of our common stock or make it more difficult to continue to grow and expand our relationships with our tenants, managers, development partners and lenders, which could adversely affect our business, financial condition and results of operations.
+Our positive reputation for quality and service with our key stakeholders, including our managers, tenants development partners, lenders and stockholders, could be damaged.
+Such damage to our reputation could result if, for example, we experience a sustained period of distress, either as a result of general market conditions or otherwise, where our properties underperform, our managers or tenants default or in other instances that result in misalignment with those parties.
+Damage to our reputation could result in a decrease in the market price of our common stock or make it more difficult to maintain or expand our business relationships, which could adversely affect our business, financial condition and results of operations.

 Tech & Innovation